An Inside Look at UTI’s CNC Classes

 Tools & technology used

-• Drill pressures, vertical and horizontal band saws, grinders, manual lathes, manual mills and CNC turning and machining centers
+- Drill presses, vertical and horizontal band saws, grinders, manual lathes, manual mills and CNC turning and machining centers

-• Semi-precision measuring equipment such as rules, calipers, adjustable squares, combination sets, protractors, bevels, surface plates and gage blocks
+- Semi-precision measuring equipment such as rulers, calipers, adjustable squares, combination sets, protractors, bevels, surface plates and gage blocks

 Mathematics, Materials and Maintenance

-You will learn about ferrous and nonferrous material compositions and heat-treatment methods in this course.
-You’ll also learn about various material hardness-testing methods and measurement scales.
+You will be taught about ferrous and nonferrous material compositions and heat-treatment methods in this course.
+You’ll also be taught about various material hardness-testing methods and measurement scales.

 In order to improve your mathematical skills, you will demonstrate proficiency in algebraic calculations, as well as calculating ratios and proportions.
-Additionally, you’ll learn about the use of precision measuring equipment and how to maintain machines in a machine shop by learning why and when to perform periodic maintenance.
+Additionally, you’ll be taught about the use of precision measuring equipment and how to maintain machines in a machine shop by learning why and when to perform periodic maintenance.

 Key takeaways